-Successful Loan Office recruiting, translates to hiring great employees who help your company and the team achieve their growth objectives.
-To help guide you to revamp your recruiting and hiring process, we’ve answered commonly asked questions with tips to help you recruit and hire top talent:
+Successful Loan Officer recruiting translates to hiring great employees who help your company and the team achieve their growth objectives.
+To help guide you to revamp your recruiting and hiring process, we've answered commonly asked questions with tips to help you recruit and hire top talent:

 1. How do I plan the growth of my sales team?

-A good business plan always has a Recruiting Plan that outlines the goals, strategies and techniques required to attract and hire seasoned professionals, with “an existing book of business.”
-Recruiting a talent team requires a plan and understanding the time investment added to your already busy day.
-Growing a solid team involves several new habit to a sales manager day, such as; relationship building, time management, professional development and retention strategies to ensure you keep the competition out.
+A good business plan always has a Recruiting Plan that outlines the goals, strategies, and techniques required to attract and hire seasoned professionals, with “an existing book of business.”
+Recruiting a talented team requires a plan and an understanding of the time investment added to your already busy day.
+Growing a solid team involves several new habits to a sales manager's day, such as; relationship building, time management, professional development, and retention strategies to ensure you keep the competition away from your team.

 2. Where do I find the best Loan Officers?

 The qualified Loan Officers in your market are not waiting for you to run ads in the newspaper or post a job online.
-They are literally a phone call away, you just need to learn the techniques to build a relationship, develop rapport and have a compelling message to attract them to your company.
+They are literally a phone call away, and you just need to learn the techniques to build a relationship, develop rapport prior to making the initial cold call and have a compelling message to attract them to your opportunity.

-The NMLS is a good place to start, because you get to review their Self Reported Employment History.
-From there you will determine if you are going to waste or invest time with this individual.
-We like LinkedIn when searching for self sourced Loan Officers, if they are good, they have learned how to promote themselves.
-Google their name will give you a little more about them socially and professionally.
+The NMLS is a good place to start because you get to review their Self Reported Employment History.
+From there, you will determine if you are going to waste or invest time with this individual.
+We like LinkedIn when searching for self-sourced Loan Officers, and if they are good, they have learned how to promote themselves online.
+Google their name will give you a little more information about them socially and professionally.

 3. Why are Loan Officers making career moves in this market?